Spell Checker Plugin issue with v6.8.1 - Missing GNU Aspell and/or dictionaries

 Simplify plugin interaction with worker threads.
 Now most of the job is done in the main thread, it should increase plugin stability on exit.

 So, I just propose, to you, a better and safe way to add a spell-checker to Notepad++.
 Unlike you, I won’t use the Plugin Manager plugin, at all !

-From the GitHub location, relative to the DSpellCheck plugin, of Sergey Semushin ( alias Predelnik ) :
+From this GitHub location, relative to the DSpellCheck plugin, of Sergey Semushin ( alias Predelnik ) :

 - First, read the main features description of this spell-checker, from below :

 - And download the last v1.3.2 version, from :

 x32version from :

 Open this archive and extract the DSpellCheck.dll file, in the active

 Pluginsfolder, used by your N++ installation.
 Depending on your initial N++ installation ( with the installer OR from a ZIP or 7Z archive ), the Plugins folder may be located :